EpicAdventuresRepos/VIC-20_Unexpanded_Adventures/Desert. VIC-20 unexpanded/README.md

 And more.

-Dowload this game (and support knowledge) from: epicadventures.itch.io/vic-20-unexpanded-adventures
+Download this game (and support knowledge) here: http://epicadventures.itch.io/vic-20-unexpanded-adventures

-Learn de development guide and learn assembly here: EpicAdventuresRepos.github.io
+Read the development guide here: http://EpicAdventuresRepos.github.io

+## Files

-Desert Student Edition.asm
+*Desert Student Edition.asm*
 Source code of the version used in the development guide.

-Desert.asm
-Final version of the game.

-Desert.prg
+*Desert VIC-20.asm*
+Source code for VIC-20.

+*Desert C-64.asm*
+Source code for C-64.

+*Desert VIC-20.prg*
+Binary for VIC-20.
+Drag & drop on Vice (or other emulator) to play.

+*Desert C-64.prg*
-Binary.
-Drag & drop on Vice (or other emulator) yo play.
+Binary for Commodore 64.
+Drag & drop on Vice (or other emulator) to play.

-Manual.pdf
-Learn how to play.
+*Manual.pdf*
+Basic commands and extra help if you need it.